hieptl/netflix-clone/README.md

 ```

 > 8th NOTE:
-> - Where do we call the above function in "Row" component ?
+> - Where do we call the above function in the "Row" component?
 >
 > - The best practice is to call the function after the component has been loaded.
-How do we know about when the component has been loaded ?
+How do we know when the component has been loaded?
 >
-> - React provides __"useEffect"__ to help us. __"useEffect"__ is one of built-in React hooks.
+> - React provides __"useEffect"__ to help us. __"useEffect"__ is one of the built-in React hooks.

-- Step 10: Import useEffect in "Row" component.
+- Step 10: Import useEffect in the "Row" component.

 ```js
 import { useEffect } from "react";